stevedonovan/gentle-intro/src/pain-points.md

 modifying a reference count on the common data.
 This is not without cost, however:

-  - even if the data is read-only, constantly modifying the reference count can cause cache invalidation.
+- even if the data is read-only, constantly modifying the reference count can cause cache invalidation
 - `std::shared_ptr` is designed to be thread-safe and carries locking overhead as well

 In Rust, `std::rc::Rc` also acts like a shared smart pointer using